hsf-training/hsf-training-singularity-webpage/_episodes/09-instances.md

 containers in the foreground, stopping any process running inside the container after logout.
 This behavior suits the use case of containers for executing interactive commands in a well-defined environment, but there are cases when running processes in the background is convenient.
-For example, when a web application like a Jupyter notebook is deployed inside a container, it is desired to keep the container up waiting for connections from the web browser.
+For example, when a web application like a Jupyter notebook is deployed inside a container, it is desired to keep the container up while it waits for connections from the web browser.

-Singularity/Apptainer provide the concept of instances for deploy services in the background.
+Singularity provides the concept of _instances_ to deploy services in the background.
 While Docker is a common choice of tool for setting services, Singularity has the advantage of working without requiring any special permissions (like when you are working in a cluster provided by your university/laboratory).
 In this chapter we will learn the basics about their capabilities and some use cases as examples.

 ## Instances from image files

 To start an instance, Singularity provide the command `instance`.
-To exemplify let's pull the CentOS image used in previous chapters
+To exemplify, let's pull the CentOS image used in previous chapters
 ```bash
 singularity pull docker://centos:centos7